nanxstats/hugo-tanka/README.md

 [Live Preview](https://nanx.me/blog/)

-A minimalist, text oriented, and performant theme for Hugo.
+A minimalist, text-oriented, and performant theme for Hugo/blogdown.

-This Hugo theme is ported from the [Hugo Black & Light theme](https://github.com/davidhampgonsalves/hugo-black-and-light-theme) created by David Hamp-Gonsalves.
+This theme is ported and modified from the [Black & Light theme](https://github.com/davidhampgonsalves/hugo-black-and-light-theme) created by David Hamp-Gonsalves.

 ## Features